 \subsection{Cost Transfer}

-We also demonstrate the potential of using the inferred cost to train a different agent to solve the same task from scratch and without additional feedback.
-We take the inferred cost function obtained during the training of a \textit{Point} agent to solve the \textit{Circle} and \textit{Goal} tasks to train the \textit{Doggo} agent.
-The observation space in the environments consists of agent-related telemetry (acceleration ,velocity) and task-related information (lidar sensors for goal/boundary/obstacle detection).
-In these experiments we do not use the agent-related information when learning the cost function, so that it can be transferred to a new agent.
-This cost function is kept fixed when training the second agent and the task-related features are used for cost-inference.
+We also showcase the potential of using the inferred cost function to train an agent with a different embodiment or morphology to solve the same task from scratch, without requiring any additional feedback.
+We utilize the inferred cost function obtained during the training of a \textit{Point} agent to train the \textit{Doggo} agent for the \textit{Circle} and \textit{Goal} tasks.
+The observation space in the environments consists of agent-related telemetry (acceleration, velocity) and task-related information (lidar sensors for goal/boundary/obstacle detection).
+In these experiments, we do not incorporate agent-related information when learning the cost function, ensuring that it can be transferred to a new agent.
+Next, the inferred cost function remains fixed during the training of the second agent, and the task-related features are utilized for cost inference.
 We compare the performance of this approach with that of the PPO-Lagrangian algorithm that utilizes the underlying cost function of the environment.
-From Table \ref{tab:transfer_results} we can infer that agents trained using transferred cost function are comparable in performance to agents trained using the \textit{unknown} underlying cost function.
+From Table \ref{tab:transfer_results} we can infer that agents trained using transferred cost function are comparable in performance to agents trained using the \textit{true} underlying cost function.